Courage World Tour

-The Courage World Tour was the fifteenth concert tour by Canadian singer Celine Dion, in support of her English-language studio album Courage (2019).
-It was her first world tour in over a decade, since her Taking Chances World Tour.
+Courage World Tour was the fifteenth concert tour by Canadian singer Celine Dion, staged in support of her English-language studio album Courage (2019).
+It marked her first world tour in more than a decade, following the Taking Chances World Tour.
 The tour began in Quebec City, Canada, on 18 September 2019 and concluded in Newark, New Jersey on 8 March 2020.

 Background

 The tour was announced on 3 April 2019 at The Theatre at Ace Hotel in Downtown Los Angeles.
 The event was live streamed on Dion's Facebook page.
 Tickets went on sale to the general public on 12 April 2019.
 Following high pre-sale demand, additional shows were added in Quebec City, Ottawa, Montreal, Toronto, Boston, Miami, Brooklyn, and Newark.

-On-site rehearsals were held at Videotron Centre in Quebec City starting in early September, with Dion and her team of 110 staying at the Le Capitole hotel for the duration of their time in Quebec City.
-In September 2019, ConcertFrance announced that Dion will perform at the Paris La Défense Arena in Nanterre, France on 26 June 2020.
-That same month, the first four shows in Montreal, scheduled to take place 26, 27 and 30 September, and 1 October 2019, were postponed due to a throat virus; the shows were rescheduled for 18, 19, 21 and 22 November.
-European dates, as well as additional dates in New York City, San Diego, Los Angeles, and Vancouver were revealed by SoldOutTicketBox.com on 26 September 2019.
-In March 2020, Dion rescheduled two dates in Washington, D.C., and Pittsburgh, due to the "common cold," despite reports being related to the COVID-19 pandemic in the United States.
+On-site rehearsals were held at Videotron Centre in Quebec City starting in early September, with Dion and her team of 110 staying at the Le Capitole hotel for the duration of their time in the city.
+In September 2019, ConcertFrance announced that Dion would perform at the Paris La Défense Arena in Nanterre, France, on 26 June 2020.
+That same month, the first four shows in Montreal, scheduled to take place 26, 27, and 30 September, and 1 October 2019, were postponed due to a throat virus; the shows were rescheduled for 18, 19, 21, and 22 November.
+European dates, as well as additional dates in New York City, San Diego, Los Angeles, and Vancouver, were revealed by SoldOutTicketBox.com on 26 September 2019.
+In March 2020, Dion rescheduled two dates in Washington, D.C. and Pittsburgh due to the 'common cold,' despite reports linking the postponements to the COVID-19 pandemic in the United States.
 In 2020, Dion rescheduled the North American leg of the tour to 2021, due to the COVID-19 pandemic.

 In February 2021, European and UK dates from 19 March to 16 June 2021 were rescheduled to recommence in May 2022, due to the COVID-19 pandemic in Europe.
 Subsequent European dates from 19 June to 25 July 2021 were rescheduled to recommence in May 2023.

-In January 2022, Dion cancelled the remainder of the 2022 North American dates, citing "ongoing recovery" from unspecified health issues.
-Three months later, Dion rescheduled all 2022 European dates for 2023, citing ongoing recovery from health issues.
+In January 2022, Dion cancelled the remainder of the 2022 North American dates, citing 'ongoing recovery' from unspecified health issues.
+Three months later, Dion rescheduled all 2022 European dates for 2023, again citing ongoing recovery from health issues.
 In December 2022, Dion cancelled eight shows scheduled to take place from May to July 2023, while rescheduling 23 European dates, for February to April 2023, to March and April 2024, citing her diagnosis with stiff-person syndrome.

-On 26 May 2023, it was announced the remaining European concerts were cancelled, citing Dion's on-going recovery from stiff-person syndrome.
-In a statement, Dion expressed: "I'm so sorry to disappoint all of you once again... and even though it breaks my heart, it's best that we cancel everything until I'm really ready to be back on stage...
+On 26 May 2023, it was announced the remaining European concerts were cancelled, citing Dion's ongoing recovery from stiff-person syndrome.
+In a statement, Dion said: "I'm so sorry to disappoint all of you once again... and even though it breaks my heart, it's best that we cancel everything until I'm really ready to be back on stage...
 I'm not giving up... and I can't wait to see you again!"